adrianyorke/robotframework-cookbook/src/section_99/README.md

 As an oracle for your automated, use the rates mentioned on the official
 website: https://www.grr.org/parking-rates

-## Solutions for different test methods:
+## Sample solutions for different testing approaches:
 * [Behavior-Driven Development (BDD)](ParkCalc/BDD)
 * [Data Driven](ParkCalc/data-driven)
 * [Keyword Driven](ParkCalc/keyword-driven)